kyleighdavis/DSA_P2/README.md

    - "-I../bridges-cxx-LATEST-x86_64-linux-gnu/bridges-cxx-3.5.0-x86_64-linux-gnu/include" should be the relative path of include folder
    - "-L../bridges-cxx-LATEST-x86_64-linux-gnu/bridges-cxx-3.5.0-x86_64-linux-gnu/lib" should be the relative path of library folder
    - Remember you are editing the program in Ubuntu linux system on your Windows machine, not your local path.
+5. Below is a example screenshot of what the project should look like: